Chorko/End_User_of_Crypto_Transaction/README.md

 ### 4. Running the Project

 #### Make Sure the Required Files Exist
-Ensure you have at least these files:
+Ensure you have the main file:
 - enduser.py
-- oldfunc.py (referenced in the imports)

 #### Run the Analysis
 ```